In a town with too many hills, where brain pain is known to kill

 There is a special man with very special pills

-He will sit you down while you explain
+He will sit you down & insist you explain

-Your brain pain and he will give it a name
+Your brain pain, he can give it a name

 Dr. Black with his silver pen

 Can put those dark thoughts into a dim lit den

 “Take one of the seats here miss, I’m sure we can help you over on this side.”
 Dr. Black said in a slight whisper, as not to attract any attention to himself.
 The waiting room in the psychotropic emergency center stood oddly packed, but Dr. Black only had time for a certain patient this night.